Infrastructure & Operations

 Processes

 Displays the CPU and memory usage of all processes in a graph view.
-This allows you to easily identify what each process is doing.
+This allows you to identify what each process is doing.
 To see details on a single process, select it in the table to display process-specific tabs with information such as CPU and memory usage, working set size, incoming and outgoing traffic, and properties and tags.

 Selecting Host Properties in the upper-right corner of the page opens a side panel with the host tags, properties, and ownership.

-For a detailed analysis of the presented data in Notebooks, select > Open in Notebook and choose whether to open the graph in a new or existing notebook.
+5. Choose whether to open the graph in a new or existing notebook.

 Processes for each host can be viewed directly from the list of hosts or by opening the full-page view.